Crock Pot Chicken Parmesan

 This crockpot chicken parmesan comes together in a snap — just toss it all in to cook for 5 hours, then melt some extra cheese on top before serving.

-Allow leftovers to cool, then transfer to an airtight container and refrigerate for 3 to 4 days.
+Allow leftover slow cooker chicken parmesan to cool, then transfer to an airtight container and refrigerate for 3 to 4 days.

 You can also freeze crock pot chicken parmesan for future meals!
 I suggest storing individual servings in quart-sized freezer bags so they don’t all stick together.